zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ## What is ClickFunnels?

 ClickFunnels is a software that allows you to easily create sales funnels.
 It does a lot more than that, but simply put it is the simplest funnel builder out there.
 It was created in 2014 by Russell Brunson, and has become a $100 Million a year business.
-His vision was to let people make funnels without investing thousands in coding, designing, etc. It has become the go-to tool for entrepreneurs and can let any beginner get a head start by settting up proven sales funnels in minutes.
+His vision was to let people make funnels without investing thousands in coding, designing, etc. It has become the go-to tool for entrepreneurs and lets any beginner get a head start by setting up high-converting sales funnels in minutes.

-## ClickFunnels Pricing - Is it worth it?
+## ClickFunnels Pricing

-The regular version of ClickFunnels is $97 a month.
-There is also a $297 tier which includes more advanced features when it comes to email automation, and allows you to create unlimited funnels.
-However, base version is sufficient especially if you are just starting out.
+The base version of ClickFunnels is $97 a month.
+There is also a $297 tier which includes more advanced features without restrictions.
+Both offer split testing and email integration, as well as a free 14-day free trial.

+With the base version ($97/month), you are limited to 20 funnels, 100 landing pages, and 20,000 visitors a month.
+For most beginners and business owners who aren't scaling with very high traffic, the base tier is enough.

+When you're ready to start scaling, creating more funnels, and want to use the Etison Suite, then you should upgrade to the $297 a month version.
+At this point, the features you gain will outweigh the price, and it should be paying for itself easily.

+## The problem with ClickFunnels

+Lets start off with the problems that ClickFunnels has.
+There must be a reason that everyone doesn't have it right?

+There are some issues, but none of them are close to a deal-breaker.

+First of all, at this point in time, there is no undo button.
+This will most likely change in the near future but right now you can't undo.
+When it comes to typing and simpler things like dragging content around, undo would be nice but isn't a huge deal.
+When it would be a real problem is when something is deleted.
+Some content can be customized heavily, and if its deleted you'll have to do it all over again.
+We expect this to change very soon, but right now that's actually one of the biggest problems, which actually says a lot.

+There are some bugs here and there, like needing to refresh every now and then, and stats not loading the first time, but again there is nothing really that a refresh or re-login can't fix.
+If you do have some weird issue, customer support is really quick and will help you.

+As for why everyone doesn't use ClickFunnels, its either that they are in too deep with other software and don't feel like switching, are stubborn, or just don't understand the power of sales funnels in general.
+Almost every successful entrepreneur is aware of the power of ClickFunnels, and unless they have their own team to code custom funnels and high designers, they probably use and promote ClickFunnels.

+### Is ClickFunnels worth it?

 Almost $100 per month price might seem high for some beginners, but is it really?
 The amount of tools that ClickFunnels replaces is insane, and not to mention plugins or apps to expand functionality.
 With the base plan, that is all you need to run your business.
 So for beginners, using just ClickFunnels is very good value and can allow you to have all the features you might not have even had before for less money.
-You can have a website, blog, e-commerce storefront, upsells, automatic emails, opt-in pages, and webinars.
+You can have a website, blog, e-commerce storefront, up-sells, automatic emails, opt-in pages, and webinars.
 I'm probably forgetting something else, but digging deeper in to the features, ClickFunnels is actually the only software beginners need.
 And if you still aren't sure, the 14-day free trial should be enough to convince you.

 ### Is ClickFunnels a scam?